-According to the sociologist Max Weber, luxury is the product "of a refusal of utilitarian orientation toward use", whilst Theodor Adorno claimed that luxury is a "longing to escape the slavery of goals".
-In this thought-provoking book Lambert Wiesing asks simply: What is luxury?
-He also considers further important questions, such as whether we would we rather live in a world with or without luxury and argues that luxury is something that can be attained by anyone?
+According to the sociologist Max Weber, luxury is the product "of a refusal of utilitarian orientation toward use," whilst Theodor W. Adorno stated that art is luxury without purpose.
+What is luxury?
+Would we rather live in a world with or without luxury?
+Is someone who finds luxury normal really experiencing luxury?
+Can it be attained by anyone?
 In this thought-provoking and engaging book, Lambert Wiesing explores these questions and more from a philosophical standpoint.

-Drawing on the ideas of philosophers such as Immanuel Kant, Friedrich Schiller, Martin Heidegger and the novelist Ernst Jünger, as well as sociologists such as Thorstein Veblen and Theodor Adorno, A Philosophy of Luxury will be of great interest to those in philosophy, art, cultural studies and literature as well as sociology.
+A Philosophy of Luxury is of great interest to those in aesthetics, art, cultural studies and literature as well as sociology.

 "Luxury has a bad reputation, built on marble and gold, boutique shopping and penthouse suites.
 This award-winning book, finally available in English, forces us to rethink all of that.
 Wiesing separates luxury from vulgar displays of wealth and power.
 Instead, he shows that it is an important aesthetic experience, available to all of us.
 Erudite, accessible, and beautifully translated, Luxury promises to become a classic of philosophical aesthetics." - John V. Kulvicki, Dartmouth College, USA